 Leave the application’s technical design to experts.
 You own the visuals.
 Choose a simple design with appropriate CTAs and traditional solutions that people are accustomed to, e.g. menu in the upper left corner.
 It would be good if you offered some sort of reward for downloading your app.
 Importantly, in order for it to fulfill its tasks, the app must be available both on Android and iOS devices.

-What’s more important, before launching your app on the market, make sure that all processes are working properly.
-You need to check that the app is connected with your referral and loyalty programs, that all available payment methods work flawlessly, and that it is able to handle more traffic.
+What’s more important, before launching your mobile or designing a web app on the market, make sure that all processes are working properly.
+You need to check that the app is connected with your referral and loyalty programs, that all available payment methods (even prepaid debit cards) work flawlessly, and that it is able to handle more traffic.
 You need to be 100% sure that everything works correctly, otherwise you can alienate customers with an unfunctional app and the problems that arise from it.

 #8 Offer a demo